Ati1707/DazContentInstaller/README.md

 ## Requirements

 Download 7z https://www.7-zip.org/
-I only tested the tool on that backend the others might work as well The tool only support zip and rar archives I didn't encounter any other extension
+I only tested the tool on that backend the others might work as well
+The tool only supports zip and rar archives at the moment

 ## Usage